ModelEarth/io/charts/react/README.md

 Note that the standard "npm run dev" doesn't seem to launch a server.
 It runs webpack.config.js and might be used initially for apexcharts.

-#### Optionally view in your Webroot - via port 8887
+#### Optionally fork and view in webroot - via port 8887

-You can also view in your webroot with other repos if you use our [server setup cmd](../../../localsite/start/steps)
+You can also view in our webroot with other repos - [server setup cmd](../../../webroot/)
 [http://localhost:8887/useeio-widgets/build](http://localhost:8887/useeio-widgets/build)